Your business and COVID-19 in Quebec

 For more details, see the Procedure for submitting a request for tests on the government’s website.

 What is a medical mask?

-A procedure mask, also called a surgical mask, is a of the types of masks commonly used in health settings.
+A medical mask, also called a surgical or procedure mask, is the type of masks commonly used in health settings.
 They are designed with several layers of material to protect staff from exposure to blood, body fluids, etc. Consequently, they are more effective than fabric masks (or handmade masks).
-Procedure masks are usually flat, pre-molded or with folds, and attach behind the ears by means of elastic bands.
+Medical masks are usually flat, pre-molded or with folds, and attach behind the ears by means of elastic bands.
 Masks of this type come in a wide variety.
 Currently, there are no standards for monitoring their quality.

 What is a physical barrier?